dyno-might/dyno-might.github.io/_posts/2022-07-28-happiness.md

 Option B is something like this:

-> In the morning spend 3 hours working on new Important Projects.
+> In the morning, spend 3 hours working on new Important Projects.

 That brings us to the final option.